 For data collection, we try to make this as user-friendly and flexible as possible.
 At present there are three options for data collection.

-We have tried to create as many data collection options as possible, so hopefully one of these works for you.
+We have tried to create data collection options that are as diverse, low-cost and flexible as possible, so we hope one of these fits your needs.

 As researchers ourselves, we understand the importance of ensuring no data is lost.
 For this reason we have implemented a number of fail safes to assist in data management.

-1) Each app's 'I' menu has a 'Last Data Sync' time stamp so you can quickly and easily see whether the data has been submitted to the specified database;
+1) Each app's settings menu has a 'Last Data Sync' time stamp so you can quickly and easily see whether the data has been submitted to the specified database;

 2) When database or e-mail logging is enabled, the iPad also keeps local logs of the data files that can be manually extracted in the unusual case that they do not submit to the database.
 As long as the app is not deleted, these logs remain accessible through iTunes.
 Please click here for a step-by-step guide to manual data extraction;